wagga40/Zircolite/docs/Usage.md

 #### With sigmatools

 Zircolite use the SIGMA rules in JSON format.
-To generate your ruleset you need the official sigmatools (version 0.20 minimum) :
+To generate your ruleset you need the official sigmatools (**version 0.21 minimum**) :

 ```shell
 git clone https://github.com/SigmaHQ/sigma.git
 cd sigma
 ```
 **You must have the sigma dependencies installed, check [here](https://github.com/SigmaHQ/sigma#installation) :**

-[DEPRECATED] The pip version of sigmatools works but the backend has been updated since

 ##### Sysmon rulesets (when investigated endpoints have Sysmon logs)